VaLID: Verification as Late Integration of Detections for LiDAR-Camera Fusion: Conclusion

 \section{Conclusion}

-In this paper, we propose a model-independent late fusion method that combines LiDAR and camera detections to enhance object detection performance for autonomous vehicles.
+In this paper, we propose a model-adaptable late fusion method that combines LiDAR and camera detections to enhance object detection performance for autonomous vehicles.
 Our approach focuses on reducing false positives by cross-validating LiDAR detections with camera inputs.
-Experiments on the KITTI dataset demonstrate that our method is exceptional at reducing false positives, and performs competitively with state-of-the-art methods on average precision.
-Importantly, the method works equally well with several camera detectors, including non-specialized and open-vocabulary models.
+Experiments on the KITTI dataset demonstrate that our method is exceptional at its primary goal of reducing false positives, and provides modest but consistent improvements in average precision.
+The method performs competitively with state-of-the-art comparison methods.

+Importantly, the method works equally well with relatively low precision general purpose camera detectors which were not specifically trained on this dataset or for these specific detection classes.
+This is a surprising result, which we hope sparks future research on using general-purpose 2D detectors to improve the special purpose 3D vehicle detectors which currently dominate the state of the art.